Assessed Value Vs. Appraised Value: A Beginner’s Guide

 Home Value: Your Home’s Worth And How It’s Determined

-A home’s worth and the amount that it can potentially sell for is based on three main types of evaluations: fair market value, assessed value and appraised value.
+A home’s worth and its potential sale price are based on three main types of evaluations: fair market value, assessed value and appraised value.
 Each assessment serves a specific purpose to determine the value of a property.

-When considering a property’s assessed vs. appraised value, it helps to have a better sense of how these estimates work.
+When considering a property’s assessed versus appraised value, it helps to have a better sense of how these estimates work.

 Assessed Value

-Your home’s tax assessed value represents a yearly estimation of the property’s value.
-A government tax assessor will assign your property a valuation each year as a means through which to measure property taxes.
-Under this form of valuation, your home’s worth is left to the government to determine.
+Your home’s tax-assessed value represents a yearly estimation of the property’s value.
+A government tax assessor will assign your property a valuation each year as a method of measuring property taxes.
+This form of valuation is determined by the government.

-When conducting a review here, your local tax authority will assign a tax-assessed value to your home in order to determine how much that you’ll owe in property taxes.
-As part of the process, the tax authority will have professional assessors review your property data and visit your home to determine your residence’s tax-assessed value.
+When conducting a review, your local tax authority assigns a tax-assessed value to your home to determine how much you owe in property taxes.
+As part of the process, the tax authority has a professional assessor review your property data and visit your home to determine your residence’s tax-assessed value.

-These assessors are employed by local government bodies to research and assign fair, tax-assessed values for the property based on other properties in your area.
+Local government bodies employ and direct assessors to research and assign fair, tax-assessed values for the property based on other properties in your area.

 Assessors use several factors to determine this value, including historical property data, home inspection findings and comparative market analysis.
 They may also include the home’s appraised value, fair market value and any improvements made to the property.